 - your nominated guardian and the terms of any trust set up for your children or other beneficiaries

-you must sign your own will, or it can be signed by another person at your direction if you're physically unable to, but this must be in your presence
+- signed by yourself or by another person at your direction, if you're physically unable to (but this must be in your presence)

-your signature must be witnessed by 2 adults in your presence, however, the witnesses cannot be beneficiaries
+- witnessed by 2 adults in your presence when you sign it, however, the witnesses cannot be beneficiaries.

 An interactive guide to help you prepare for end of life tasks and documents before you meet with a professional advisor.
 This includes will preparation, Enduring Power of Attorney, Enduring Guardianship, funeral wishes and more.